Hello world! Please change me in Site Preferences -> This Category/Section -> Lower Description Bar

 Maria G filed bankruptcy with me in April 2014.
 (She was being sued after foreclosure on a $50,000 second mortgage.)
 A year later her score was 640.
 She’s not improving as fast as Fred (her debts were a lot worse), but 640 above a third of the people in the country–and it’s, barely, good enough to get an FHA mortgage.

 This week a got an email from Scott.
 I don’t know Scott–he’s a reader on my blog.
-He wanted to tell other people about his experience.
+He wanted to tell other people about his experience after his fresh start in bankruptcy.

 “My FICO score was 450.
 I filed for Chapter 7.
 Five months after filing, and two months after discharge, my FICO is 642.
 In 5 months I went from 450 to 642.”